gemrb/gemrb.github.io/GUIScript/functions/Control_SetVarAssoc.md

 **Metaclass Prototype:** SetVarAssoc (VariableName, LongValue)

-**Description:** It associates a variable name and value with a control.
+**Description:** It associates a variable name and an optionally bounded value with a control.
 The control uses this associated value differently, depending on the control.
 See more about this in 'data_exchange'.